Hosted by Tomorrow’s Aeronautical Museum

-Tomorrow’s Aeronautical Museum hosted a one-week program in 2016 to introduce the student participants to the historical impact of the Tuskegee Airmen experience, the basics of how math and science are applied in aviation, aviation careers, and social studies and language arts.
-Tomorrow’s Aeronautical Museum provided a 5-day curriculum in July that includes introduction/orientation, homework/lesson assignments, field trips, aviation orientation, and team presentations.
+From July 24th to 28th of 2017, Tomorrow’s Aeronautical Museum will host a one-week program to introduce student participants to the historical impact of the Tuskegee Airmen experience, aviation applications in STEM (science, technology, engineering, and math) fields, aviation careers, and social studies and language arts.
+A tailor made 5-day curriculum includes introduction/orientation, homework/lesson assignments, field trips, in-the-air flight instruction, and team presentations.

 (1) Develop or expand an awareness of the impact and contributions of lesser-known pioneering minority aviators on international history;

 (2) understand the roles of aviation in affecting everyday life and community;

 (3) Gain exposure to the field of aviation and careers in the aerospace industry;